brimdata/zed/docs/lake/design.md

 by scanning, in key order, the objects that comprise all of the commits while merging records from overlapping objects.
-The snapshot is sorted by its pool key range, where key-range values are sorted by the beginning key as the primary key and the ending key is the secondary key.
+The snapshot is sorted by its pool key range, where key-range values are sorted by the beginning key as the primary key and the ending key as the secondary key.

 For efficiency, a journal entry's snapshot may be stored as a "cached snapshot" alongside the journal entry.
 This way, the snapshot at HEAD may be